AbramsGroup/HTPolyNet/docs/source/user-guide/configuration-files.rst

 ``drag_temperature``               float           Temperature in K for dragging MD simulations (300) ``drag_nvt_steps``                 int             number of MD steps for NVT relaxation during dragging (-2, signals ``gmx mdrun`` to use the value in the mdp file)
 ``drag_npt_steps``                 int             number of MD steps for NPT relaxation during dragging (-2, signals ``gmx mdrun`` to use the value in the mdp file)
+``drag_cutoff_pad``                float           extra cutoff (nm); 0.2 nm by default
 ===============================    ==============  =====================

 The recommended usage of dragging is to enable it using the ``drag_trigger_distance`` parameter.
 Immediately after new potential bonds are identified, HTPolyNet measures all their initial separation distances.
 If there is at least one distance longer than 90% of the VdW or Coulomb cutoff (``rvdw`` or ``rcoulomb`` in the ``*.mdp`` file), ``grompp`` will fail with an error, because the bond would imply 1-4 exclusions with distances likely larger than the cutoff.
 Increasing the cutoff drastically reduces the performance of the MD simulations, so instead of doing that, simply using type-6 bonds to drag atoms closer together **before** introducing bonds (and therefore new 1-4 interactions) avoids this.
 Note, however, that even this will fail if there is an initial bond length strictly greater than the cutoff.
-In this case, HTPolyNet modifies the ``*.mdp`` file to increase the cutoffs in the staged dragging simulations so that it is always longer than the longest bond.
+In this case, HTPolyNet modifies the ``*.mdp`` file to increase the cutoffs in the staged dragging simulations so that it is always longer (by an amount dictated by ``drag_cutoff_pad``) than the longest bond.

 Bond relaxation parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^